 Durability is not just dependent on the metal type but also on the skill and craftswomanship of the designer and maker of your pieces.
 Where you get your jewelry matters just as much as what jewelry you're wearing.

 Look-and-feel.
 Jewelry metals like platinum, palladium, gold, and silver each have their own distinctive appearance, weight, and texture.
 There's no science to choosing what jewelry looks good on you.
 Trust your instincts.
 Go with the piece that speaks to your heart.
 If it doesn't feel right, you're probably right.
 Try to make sure the metal is aligned with your usual attire, aesthetic, and overall style.
-Your jewelry should suit your
+Your jewelry should suit your style, and not the other way around."

 K: "Things to consider would be the price point, color (certain metals have varying hues of silver or gold), designs available, durability, and its longevity of wear (would you wear it as a fashion jewelry only once or twice, wear it daily, or keep it as an heirloom)."